leswright1977/PySpectrometer2/README.md

 ## Calibration

 This version of the PySpectrometer performs Polynomial curve fitting of the user provided calibration wavelengths.
-This procedure if done with care with result in a precision instument!
+This procedure if done with care with result in a precision instrument!

-When light from a diffaction grating falls upon a flat sensor the dispersion of light is not linear, and so calibration with just two data points (as in the old version of this software) will result in innacurate readings.
+When light from a diffraction grating falls upon a flat sensor the dispersion of light is not linear, and so calibration with just two data points (as in the old version of this software) will result in inaccurate readings.
 This nonlinearity is likely compounded by additional nonlinearities introduced by the camera lenses.
 To address the nonlinearity, the user must provide the pixel positions of at least 3 known wavelengths (4 to 6 is highly recommended for high accuracy!).
 This information is then used by the program to compute the wavelengths of every single pixel position of the sensor.

 Where 3 wavelengths are used for calibration, the software will perform a 2nd order polynomial fit (Reasonably accurate)

-Where 4 or more wavelengths are used, the software will perform a 3rd order polymonial fit (Very accurate)
+Where 4 or more wavelengths are used, the software will perform a 3rd order polynomial fit (Very accurate)

 Assuming your physical spectrometer setup is rigid and robust (not held together with gravity, tape or hot glue!), calibration will only need to be done once (Data is saved to a file called: caldata.txt), and therafter when any change is made to the physical setup.

 Direct your Spectrometer at a light source with many discrete emission lines.
-A target illuminated by Lasers would be an exellent (though very expensive!) choice!
+A target illuminated by Lasers would be an excellent (though very expensive!) choice!
 An inexpensive alternative is a Fluorescent tube.

 You should be able to identify several peaks in your graph, now you need to match them up with known good data.
-For serious work I would recommend an academic resource such as: https://physics.nist.gov/PhysRefData/Handbook/Tables/mercurytable2.htm however in the spirit of citizen science (and because fluorescent lamps are somewhat variable in manufacture), I would recommend this wkipedia article to get you started: https://en.wikipedia.org/wiki/Fluorescent_lamp have a read, and scroll down to the section called: Phosphor composition.
-In here you will find emission spectra of a variety of fluorecent lamps!
+For serious work I would recommend an academic resource such as: https://physics.nist.gov/PhysRefData/Handbook/Tables/mercurytable2.htm however in the spirit of citizen science (and because fluorescent lamps are somewhat variable in manufacture), I would recommend this wikipedia article to get you started: https://en.wikipedia.org/wiki/Fluorescent_lamp have a read, and scroll down to the section called: Phosphor composition.
+In here you will find emission spectra of a variety of fluorescent lamps!

 Likely the most useful is this graph: https://commons.wikimedia.org/wiki/File:Fluorescent_lighting_spectrum_peaks_labeled_with_colored_peaks_added.png